MedBlog

 At UT Southwestern, our Hyperbaric Medicine Center at the Institute for Exercise and Environmental Medicine carries a Level 1 Accreditation with Distinction from the nonprofit Undersea and Hyperbaric Medicine Society, and our physicians are board-certified in Undersea and Hyperbaric Medicine.
 This accreditation is the gold standard and highest honor provided to hyperbaric medicine programs in the U.S. It's achieved by only a select group of outstanding clinical/academic programs with the highest standards of care and patient safety.
 The coveted “with distinction” status is awarded to only the top 4% of hyperbaric medicine centers that are accredited to offer the full scope of services for the hyperbaric patient, including critically ill and mechanically ventilated patients.

-The center, a collaboration between UT Southwestern and Texas Health Presbyterian Hospital Dallas, offers hyperbaric oxygen therapy for a variety of multidisciplinary treatments including Oral and Maxillofacial Surgery, Plastic Surgery, Radiation Oncology, Urology, Wound Care, Podiatry, Orthopaedic Surgery, and Infectious Diseases.
+The center, a collaboration between UT Southwestern and Texas Health Presbyterian Hospital Dallas, offers hyperbaric oxygen therapy for a variety of multidisciplinary treatments including Oral and Maxillofacial Surgery, Plastic Surgery, Radiation Oncology, Urology, Wound Care, Podiatry, Orthopaedic Surgery, Ophthalmology, Otolaryngology, and Infectious Diseases.

 What are the benefits of hyperbaric oxygen therapy?